icgc-dcc/dcc-etl/dcc-etl-exporter/README.md

 CDH Configurations
 ----
-- enable dfs.client.read.shortcircuit via Cloudera Manager

-Add the following users into dfs.block.local-path-access.user hbase, downloader enable dfs.client.read.shortcircuit
+For performance reasons, HDFS should have dfs.client.read.shortcircuit enabled via Cloudera Manager and adding users (hbase and downloader) to the list of dfs.block.local-path-access.user

 HBase Configurations
 ----